datawookie/ibkr-oauth-flow/README.md

     client_key_id: ""
     credential: ""
     private_key_file: ""
+    domain: "api.ibkr.com"
     ```

     The private key file will usually have a `.pem` extension.
+The domain will
+    normally be `api.ibkr.com` but it's also possible to access the API via
+    other sub-domains like `1.api.ibkr.com`.
 5. Run the test script.

     ```bash